 Penalty for this subregulation: a fine of $25 000.

+[Regulation 136 amended: SL 2022/43 r.
+7.]

 137. Use of sandalwood tracking forms: transportation

-(1) A person must not transport sandalwood in a case where a sandalwood tracking form is required under these regulations without being in possession of —

-(a) at least 2 copies of a sandalwood tracking form in hard copy form that complies with the requirements of this Part; or
+(1) A person must not transport sandalwood in a case where a sandalwood tracking form is required under these regulations without being in possession of a sandalwood tracking form that complies with the requirements of this Part.

-(b) a sandalwood tracking form in electronic form that complies with the requirements of this Part.

 Penalty for this subregulation: a fine of $5 000.

 (2) It is a defence to a charge of an offence under subregulation (1) to prove that the person charged —